tomwang777/enron-mail-pipeline/AI_USAGE.md

 **AI Tool Usage Documentation**

-**21. Tool Used:** Name and version of the AI coding tool.
+**21. Tool Used:** Claude Code Version 2.1.114 Sonnet 4.6 Used

 **22. Prompting Strategy:** How did you break down the problem for the AI?
 Did you prompt task-by-task or provide the full spec at once?
 Include 3–5 example prompts you used and explain why you structured them that way.

 **23. Iterations & Debugging:** Describe at least 2 cases where the AI-generated code did not work on the first attempt.
 What went wrong?
 How did you refine your prompts or manually fix the issue?